dippy2214/dippy2214/README.md

 ## 🙋‍♂️ Introducing myself

-Hi there, I'm Josh and I am a student at abertay university, studying Computer Games Applications Development.
+Hi there, I'm Josh and I am a student at Abertay University, studying Computer Games Applications Development.
 - Coding experience in C++ and C#
 - Developed games in both Unity and Unreal Engine (as well as Abertays in-house skateboard engine for the PS5)
 - Experience making tools in Unity for developers and designers to use while creating games